 How much does scaffolding cost per m2

 Whenever you need to hire scaffolds, the price of scaffolding per square meter will vary from one scaffolding company to the other.
-Installation, dismantling and labour costs are included in the overall cost of scaffolding.
+Erecting scaffolding, dismantling, and labour costs are included in the overall rental price.
 If you’re not planning on buying your own scaffold structures, here’s an overview of the cost you should expect to pay per square meter:

 - Around £15 per square meter for independent scaffold.

 - Roughly £10 per square meter for edge protectors.